Colton923AIU/webpart-audio-log/README.md

 - [Use Microsoft Graph in your solution](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-microsoft-graph-apis)
 - [Publish SharePoint Framework applications to the Marketplace](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/publish-to-marketplace-overview)
 - [Microsoft 365 Patterns and Practices](https://aka.ms/m365pnp) - Guidance, tooling, samples and open-source controls for your Microsoft 365 development

+## Upcoming

+There will be a UI/UX Library in development that will come from this.
+I am working with various CSS/SCSS frameworks to get this going.
+I wanted StyleX, but I coulnd't get the compiler to work with SPFx.
+Looking into Vanilla Extract now.